MohamedAbdelrahmanMetwally/To-Do-list/README.md

 ## 📌 Notes
 - Works completely **offline**.
-- Can be extended to support **Firebase** or any cloud-based storage.
+- Can be extended to support **Firebase** or any cloud-based storage
+- Can be extended to have tasks sorted by shared prefrences
+- Can be extended to change the light mode into night mode by Shared prefrences also.

 ---